Search Icon A magnifying glass icon.

 Animators use frame-by-frame images to give the illusion of movement when they create characters, images, and special effects.
 From the early days of animation to the late 1980s, animators drew every frame of an animation by hand.
 Today, the majority of animators use computer software to help create animated sequences.

-2D animators may use Adobe Flash or a newer product like Toonboom.
+2D animators may use Adobe Animate, Blender, or Toonboom.
 3D animators typically use an Autodesk software like Maya or 3DS Max, in conjunction with 2D tools like Photoshop.

 Most animators use storyboards to visualize and plan animations, so the ability to draw figures and map out a scene-by-scene progression is still important.
 For video games and movies, many animators work collaboratively with programmers to design movements or interactions.
 While today’s animation industry is highly technology-driven, the best animators have a knack for the traditional verities of animation: the ability to draw compelling characters and convey expression, emotion, and movement.